Follow

 Quick Settings Menu

 Modern versions of Ubuntu include a “Quick Settings” menu.
 This is the fastest way to access your clock settings.
 Click the group of icons in the top-right corner of your screen (where the volume and battery icons are).
-You can often click directly on the time or the gear icon to jump straight into your configuration options.
+You can often click directly on the time or the gear icon to jump into your configuration options.

 Change system time format using the Settings app